Ferdinand-Braun-Institut: Spin-offs

 Spin-offs from research institutes are part of a strategy to transform scientific results into innovative and profitable products.
 At FBH, several successful spin offs have been initialized.
 Here some examples:

 In 1999, employees of the FBH founded Three-Five Epitaxial Services AG (TESAG), a company to produce semiconductor layer systems which acts as basis for devices like laser diodes, LEDs, transistors (HBTs) or Schottky-Diodes.
 The company is now part of Jenoptik.

 Founded in 2002 eagleyard Photonics develops in close cooperation with the FBH high-power laser diodes with wavelengths from 650 nm to 1120 nm which are used in medical, scientific and industrial applications.

 In 2006, BeMiTec was founded to develop, produce and sell high-power gallium nitride transistors (GaN) for future applications in mobile communications.

 In 2013, three new spin-offs of FBH employees were launched: from the marketing of a plasma source (BEAPLAS) for the production of thin films at atmospheric pressure, to the further development of semiconductor technology for applications in sensor and display technology (Brilliance Fab Berlin), to measuring instruments for microwave technology (Phasor Instruments).

 This was followed in 2016 by the spin-off of UVphotonics working with ultraviolet LED, 2017 BeamXpert: the company offers simulation software for optical systems.

 Management, infrastructure, financing

-FBH is managed by Prof. Dr. Günther Tränkle as Scientific Managing Director (since 1996) and Dr. Karin-Irene Eiermann as Administrative Managing Director (since 2022).
+FBH is managed by Prof. Dr.-Ing.
+Patrick Scheele as Scientific Managing Director (since 2024) - he follows the longterm Director Prof. Dr. Günther Tränkle (1996-2023) - and Dr. Karin-Irene Eiermann as Administrative Managing Director (since 2022).

-Moreover, Prof. Dr. Günther Tränkle is a professor at the Technische Universität Berlin and holding the chair for microwave and optoelectronics.
+Moreover, Patrick Scheele is a professor at the Technische Universität Berlin and holding the chair for microwave and optoelectronics.

-The institute has about 370 employees, including 190 scientists and 30 students (2021).
-The total turnover in 2021 was 44,3 million Euro, including 25 million Euro funding.
+The institute has about 370 employees, including 200 scientists and 30 students (2023).
+The total turnover in 2022 was 43,5 million Euro, including 24,6 million Euro funding.